 Types of heart attack

-Heart attacks can be classified by a measurement from the ECG known as the ST segment.
-It corresponds to the area of damage inflicted on the heart.
+Heart attacks can be classified by a measurement from an ECG known as the ST segment, and the level of heart protein (troponin) in the blood.

 Acute coronary syndrome